fedeghe/pangjs/source/README.md

 ### `storeInstance.subscribe(fn) -> unsubscribing function`

-allows to register a subscribing function that will be invoked everytime the state changes (pushed)
+allows to register a subscribing function that will be invoked everytime the state changes (dispatched)

 **returns**:  the unsubscribing function